krkn-chaos/krkn-hub/docs/test_your_changes.md

 4. Create script to run.sh chaos scenario
     a.
 See [run.sh](../application-outages/run.sh) for example

+    b. edit line 16 with your scenario yaml template

-    b. edit line 17 with your scenario config location
+    c. edit line 17 and 23 with your yaml config location

 5. Create Dockerfile